bitovi/academy/src/react/6-stateful-hooks.md

 Let's use our stateful hooks knowledge to make our Tic-Tac-Toe game more functional!

-Run the app locally with `npm start` and choose the `Stateful Hooks` exercise.
-Now head over to `src/exercises/7 - Stateful Hooks/components`.
-These are the files you'll be editing.

 ### The problem

 ✏️ Modify the `Board` component so that it keeps track of the current state of the game and players using hooks.